 Payment Plan 2 – Tuition Payment Plan

 Milligan offers an interest free payment plan that allows you to spread your tuition costs over nine or ten months if you cannot afford to pay tuition in a lump sum or to finance the difference between costs and financial aid.
 This plan can be used in conjunction with a Federal PLUS Loan and/or Alternative Loan to assist students and families in managing their educational debt.
-The payment plan enrollment fee for undergraduate students is $75 for the academic year.
+The payment plan enrollment fee for students enrolled in fall/ spring semesters is $75 for the academic year, $40 for spring semester only.
 For MBA and ADCP students, the enrollment fee is $85 for the entire program.
-You must enroll by the time of registration and first day of classes.
+You must enroll by the first day of classes.
 Click here for instructions on setting up the payment plan »

 Enroll Now »

 Student Account: Things You Must Know

 Course schedules will be purged for students who have not completed ALL financial aid processes AND paid the balance due on their accounts before the end of the drop/add period.
 Students will not be able to eat in the cafeteria or grill using their meal plans after course schedules are purged.
 Meals can be purchased with cash from Pioneer during this time.
 Housing assignments will end at noon on Friday, following the purge date, for those students who have not successfully re-enrolled by that time.